Safety starts with training

 Training is a crucial element in an OSHA compliance program.
 Employees need complete information and instruction as to the processes they are involved in, the equipment they might need to use, the protection available, and potential effects of exposure to chemicals.

-What does OSHA require?
+What training does OSHA require?

 While there's no one regulation devoted to training, many rules contain specific training requirements, ranging from general statements such as, "Only trained persons shall operate …" to detailed outlines of topics the employer must cover.

 Overall, OSHA takes a performance-oriented approach to training in that it's usually up to the employer to determine how employees will be trained.

 While OSHA's training requirements vary from rule to rule, there are several common characteristics:

 - Training is required for each employee who is exposed to the hazard;

 - Initial training is required before the employee is exposed to the hazard;

 - Trainer qualifications generally include having adequate knowledge, training, and experience in the topic;